wt70707/Simulator/README.md

 ### Install different components independently

-If you have installed using a script you dont need to do this.
+If you have installed using a script you dont need to do this. [commands](#Commands)

 - Install ROS